AYU97/trading-orderBook/README.md

 ## Overview

-The Simple Order Book is a JavaScript class designed to manage the submission and matching of buy and sell orders in a simplified trading system.
+The Trading Order Book is a JavaScript class designed to manage the submission and matching of buy and sell orders in a simplified trading system.
 It provides basic functionalities for maintaining an order book and matching orders based on their side (buy or sell) and price.

 ## Usage